urbandroid-team/dont-kill-my-app/_vendors/huawei.md

 * *Phone settings > Apps > Settings > Special access > Ignore battery optimisation >* select allow for your app.

-### Huawei P20
+### Huawei P20, Huawei P20 Lite, Huawei Mate 10

 * *Phone settings > Battery > App launch* and then set your app to “Manage manually” and make sure everything is turned on.

-Alo for reliable background processes you need to uninstall PowerGenie as described above.
+Also for reliable background processes you may need to uninstall PowerGenie as described above.